spoulson/pifan/README.md

 current CPU temperatures.

 # Tested Platforms
+Tested on:

-Tested on Dell PowerEdge R720.
+* Dell PowerEdge R720.

+I'd like more platforms to test.

 # System Requirements
 Designed to be installed and run on Raspberry Pi OS.
 Though, it's possible it will work on other Linux flavors since Raspberry Pi OS is a variant of Debian.